City of Industry (film): Plot

-Rachel finds a bruised and bloody Roy lying in her yard.
+The next morning, Rachel finds a bruised and bloody Roy lying in her yard.
 She cleans him up and Roy offers her $5,000 to take care of him.
 Once he recovers, Rachel asks for $100,000 instead.
 Roy refuses at first, but when she gives him Jorge's address book full of contacts – including Skip – he accepts.
 Rachel also tells Roy where the Chinese mob launders cash and gives him a Saint Christopher medal for protection.
 Roy attacks the man in charge, Uncle Luke (François Chau), and takes Skip's money, but unknowingly leaves his motel key behind.
 Uncle Luke tells Skip about the key Roy left behind.
 Chinese mobsters later attempt to kill Roy in his motel room, but Roy is waiting for them.

 Skip kidnaps Rachel.
 He goes to a trailer where his girlfriend Gena finds that Odell has sent two of his guys to get the money Skip owes them.
 They take Gena hostage and Skip kills them both, purposefully killing Gena in the process.
 Skip and Roy plan to meet at a refinery and when Roy arrives, he gets into a gun fight with the mob who are after Skip.
 Roy takes them out, but is severely wounded, although still able to beat Skip to death with his bare hands.
 He rescues Rachel who speeds a barely conscious Roy to a hospital.
 When she returns, both Roy and her car are gone, but he has left her money in a duffel bag.
 Rachel and her children bury Jorge and relocate to Port Arthur, Texas.
 One day, the postman delivers a small package to her.
 She opens it and finds the religious medal she gave Roy, assuring her that he's alive.